On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Introduction

 \section{Introduction}

 While traditional wireless communication systems employ \emph{energy carriers} (such as electromagnetic or acoustic waves) for communication, Molecular Communication (MC) utilizes \emph{physical molecules} as its carriers of information.
-In {diffusion-based} MC, released molecules from the transmitter diffuse in the environment to reach the receiver.
+In {diffusion-based} MC system, the transmitter and the receiver are biological/engineered cells or electronic systems that release or receive molecules, while the channel is assumed to be a fluid medium in which molecules diffuse.
 Electromagnetic waves and molecular diffusion share similarities and differences.
-Both the electromagnetic wave equation and the Fick's second law of macro-scale diffusion are second-order linear partial differential equations.
+Both the electromagnetic wave equation and the Fick's second law of macroscopic diffusion are second-order linear partial differential equations.
 As a result, both lead to linear system models that satisfy the superposition property.
-The superposition property is used in the design of multi--carrier wireless systems.
 However, there are also differences between electromagnetic waves and molecular diffusion.
-Notably in MC, we can have multiple molecule types in the medium that may undergo chemical reactions as they diffuse in the environment.
+Notably, the degradation and attenuation of transmitted signals are more pronounced in molecular diffusion-based channels and seriously limit the transmission distance between the transmitter and the receiver \cite{fekrirelay1}.
+Relaying is a solution for increasing the range of communication and has been utilized by nature in intracellular communication \cite[Chapter~15]{Alberts2002}.
+In addition, while the measurement noise of a wireless receiver may be modeled by an additive Gaussian noise (the AWGN channel), some of the most promising molecular receptors, such as the ligand receiver and the transparent receiver, have a signal-dependent measurement noise (\emph{i.e.,} their noise variance is higher when they are measuring a larger signal) \cite{gohari2016information, Pierobon2011, aminian2016}.
+Furthermore, when there are multiple molecule types in the medium, they may undergo chemical reactions as they diffuse in the environment.
 The reaction amongst the molecules is governed by the non-linear reaction--diffusion differential equations.
-Furthermore, while the measurement noise of a wireless receiver may be modeled by an additive Gaussian noise (the AWGN channel), some of the most promising molecular receptors have a signal-dependent measurement noise (\emph{i.e.,} their noise variance is higher when they are measuring a larger signal); see for instance \cite{gohari2016information} for a detailed discussion.

-In a diffusion-based communication system, the transmitter and the receiver are biological or engineered cells that release or receive molecules, while the channel is assumed to be a gas or aqueous medium in which molecules can move.
-We might also have relay nodes to facilitate the communication between the transmitter and the receiver.